theshubh007/goose/README.md

 ## Getting Started

-This is Amzing MarketPlace based Application,Where user can upload the details of the different items for selling.
+This is Amazing MarketPlace based Application,Where user can upload the details of the different items for selling.

 <h1>ScreenShots</h1>